C.R. Patterson and Sons

 C.R.
-Patterson and Sons was an American automotive company, active from 1893 to 1939 primarily in Greenfield, Ohio and for one year in Gallia, Ohio.
-The first African American founded car company founded by Frederick Douglas Patterson, and named after his father Charles "Rich" Richard Patterson.
-They made the Patterson-Greenfield automobile.
+Patterson and Sons was an American automotive company headquartered in Greenfield, Ohio and for one year in Gallia, Ohio; founded by Frederick Douglas Patterson and named after his father Charles "Rich" Richard Patterson.

+The Pattersons were the first African Americans to manufacture automobiles, their company manufacturing and marketing the Patterson-Greenfield automobile for model years 1914-17 with overall production reaching 150 — none known to have survived.

+As the only known black-owned automakers, founded by a formerly enslaved person, operating during a period of cultural oppression, successful for three generations, Charles Richard Patterson and Frederick Patterson were inducted into the Automotive Hall of Fame in 2021.

 History

 Precursors

-Charles "Rich" Richard Patterson (1833–1910) founded a precursor companies to C.R.
+Charles "Rich" Richard Patterson (1833–1910) founded precursor companies to C.R.
 Patterson and Sons.
-Patterson had been born in 1833 to Charles and Nancy Patterson in Virginia.
+Patterson was born — into slavery — in 1833 to Charles and Nancy Patterson of Virginia.
 The family moved to Ohio between 1841 and 1842.
-The were listed in the 1850 census in Greenfield, Ohio, which was a busy station on the underground railroad.
+They were listed in the 1850 census in Greenfield, Ohio, which was a busy station on the underground railroad.
 He initially worked at Dines and Simpson Carriage and Coach Makers Company, and learned blacksmithing.

 Charles Patterson partnered with a local carriage builder, J.P.
 Lowe, a white man, and they created J.P.
 Lowe & Company in 1873.
 By 1888, the business employed 10 people, which was considered successful for its time.
-The United States was experiencing the Panic of 1893, a financial crisis and business was suffering.
-As a result, in 1893, the company was renamed as C.R.
-Patterson, Son, and Company after Patterson bought Lowe's shares and to mark the inclusion of his son Samuel to the business.
-Samuel Patterson fell ill in 1897, and died in 1899.
-His eldest son Frederick Douglas Patterson moved home to help with the business.
+The United States was experiencing the Panic of 1893, a financial crisis, and business was suffering.

+Patterson bought Lowe's shares and to mark the inclusion of his son Samuel renamed the company C.R.
+Patterson, Son in 1893.
+Samuel Patterson became ill in 1897, and died in 1899.
+The eldest son Frederick Douglas Patterson moved home to help with the business.

 By 1900, the company was producing 28 different horse-drawn carriage styles including buggies, backboards, phaetons, surreys, and the popular doctor's buggy.
 They had 50 employees, and were able to manufacture approximately 500 horse-drawn carriages a year.

 Automobile manufacturing

-After Charles Patterson's death in 1910, his son Frederick Douglas Patterson took over the carriage business and decided they needed to get into the "Patterson horseless carriage" business.
-At first they offered the service of repairing existing automobiles in the local area.
+After Charles Patterson's death in 1910, his son, Frederick Douglas Patterson, took over the carriage business aiming to manufacture their own "horseless carriage," initially offering local automotive service.
 On September 23, 1915, the first C.R.
 Patterson and Sons automobile was assembled, a two-door coupe.
 The first cars were sold for $685, with additional reports of the car selling for $850 (or $17,741 to $22,014 adjusted for inflation in 2021).

-It is estimated they built somewhere between 30 and 150 vehicles, and none are known to have survived to present day.